potassco/clorm/docs/clorm/quickstart.rst

-You will notice that while the above ASP program encodes the *problem domain*, it does not specify the *problem instance*, which in this case means specifying the individual delivery drivers and items to be delivered.
+You will notice that while the above ASP program encodes the *problem domain*, but it does not specify the *problem instance*, which in this case means specifying the individual delivery drivers and items to be delivered.

 The Python Program
 ------------------